Open Rivers-Insights br.jpg

 Video: Community Call to Action: What do we need to Unlock the Ag Data Revolution?

-As part of a major multi-institutional collaboration, this webinar features Dr. Shefali Mehta in conversation on why building trust between farmers and ranchers who generate the data, and the researchers and modelers who turn it into tools, is essential to advancing the role of data in revolutionizing agriculture.
-Shefali examines why we must welcome new ideas and technologies from other industries, embracing diverse perspectives to leap ahead.
-And we need to bring it all together—centralizing knowledge in accessible, streamlined platforms that make it easier to find, share, and act on information.
-This webinar was part of Unlocking the Agricultural Data Revolution, a two-day virtual event hosted by FFAR and partners.
+Building and maintaining trust between farmers and ranchers who generate the data, and the researchers and modelers who turn it into tools, are essential to advancing the role of data in revolutionizing agriculture.
+Alongside experts Ankita Raturi and Kevin Silverstein, Shefali examines why we must welcome new ideas and technologies from other industries, embrace diverse perspectives to leap ahead, and centralize knowledge in accessible, streamlined platforms that make it easier to find, share, and act on information.
+This webinar was part of Unlocking the Agricultural Data Revolution, a two-day virtual event hosted by FFAR, UMN, Purdue, CTIC, OpenTEAM and many contributors and collaborators.

 WATCH HERE ⟶

-Video: How industries outside of ag overcome data challenges
+Video: How industries outside of agriculture overcome data challenges

 Video: AI, Climate, and Health: Centering Equity in Innovation